 The Session object allows you to persist certain parameters across requests.
-It also persists cookies across all requests made from the Session instance.
+It also persists cookies across all requests made from the Session instance, and will use urllib3's connection pooling.
+So if you're making several requests to the same host, the underlying TCP connection will be reused, which can result in a significant performance increase (see HTTP persistent connection).